DataDog/documentation/content/en/getting_started/opentelemetry/_index.md

 This configuration allows the Calendar application to send container metrics to Datadog for you to explore in Datadog.

-### Configuring your application to send logs with OTLP
+### Configuring your application to send observability data with OTLP

 The Calendar application uses the OpenTelemetry logging exporter in its Logback configuration to send logs with OpenTelemetry Layer Processor (OTLP).